Seems to be a lot of funerals anymore,

 Renfrew, but the land had been auctioned off to a neighbor in a

-tax sale, he had't paid the taxes on it for some years.
+tax sale, he hadn't paid the taxes on it for some years.
 So we

 used one of the plots his father, David Markel Weber, had